Physically-based dimensionless features for pluvial flood mapping with machine learning: Introduction

+To address pluvial flooding from both small, low-order streams and larger, high-order streams, we define these dimensionless hydraulic and hydrologic indices relative to a point, as well as in relation to two different drainage pathway delineations: local and non-local.
+The local delineation captures the small drainage pathways (e.g., streets) and low-order streams by using a low threshold for flow accumulation to determine stream origins.
+In contrast, the non-local delineation maps only higher-order streams by applying a much larger flow accumulation threshold.
+The logistic regression model then uses these dimensionless indices from the point scale and both the local and non-local delineations to predict flood risks across the various scales of drainage pathways.

-In Section \ref{sec:theory}, we present the use of the Buckingham $\Pi$ theorem to derive indices for capturing the similarity of the flood process based on descriptions for both the flow hydraulics and flood hydrology.
-We then discuss how the Buckingham $\Pi$ theorem defined flood response is subsumed by a logistic regression ML model.
-In Section \ref{sec:indices}, we discuss the steps used to process the dimensionless indices from the raw data, such as a digital elevation model (DEM), in a process that includes models for both approximating flow and channel properties.
-To capture the flood process in detail, we discuss how these indices are defined at different scales: 1) at a point, 2) for smaller local flow paths (e.g., streets), and 3) for larger streams and rivers.
-In Section \ref{sec:ml}, we discuss how the indices are used with a logistic regression ML model to predict flood extents.
-Subsequently, in Section \ref{sec:application}, we demonstrate the logistic regression model for the mapping of flooding across different regions of the United States, and we discuss how the logistic regression model maps the dimensionless indices to the likelihood of flooding.
-We also discuss the results and potential next steps in expanding the use of the dimensionless indices in ML.
+The overall ML approach includes definition of the dimensionless input features, estimation of the input features, and the model training and testing (Figure \ref{fig:1_process}).
+In Section \ref{sec:theory}, we use the Buckingham $\Pi$ theorem to derive dimensionless indices to capture the similarity of the flood process based on descriptions for both flow hydraulics and flood hydrology.
+We then discuss how the Buckingham $\Pi$ theorem-defined flood response is subsumed by a logistic regression ML model.
+In Section \ref{sec:indices}, we discuss the steps used to process the dimensionless indices from raw data and models used to approximate both flow and channel properties.
+To capture the flood process in detail, these indices are defined at different scales: 1) at a point, 2) for smaller local flow paths (e.g., streets), and 3) for larger streams and rivers.
+Section \ref{sec:ml} describes the ML methodology, including label data, model training, and performance assessment.
+In Section \ref{sec:application}, we compare the performance of the proposed dimensionless features with the traditional dimensional features.
+This comparison is conducted with HUC 12 catchments in 2 distinct regions, Chicago and New Jersey.
+Finally we discuss the broad applicability of dimensionless indices in ML to improve generalization, interpretability, scalability, and efficiency.